mattar13/PhysiologyAnalysis.jl/README.md

 This package will utilize many different sources for it's data.
 Each file format will gets its own package.

 To Do list:
-- [ ] Move Experiment.jl and the associated files with it
+- [x] Move Experiment.jl and the associated files with it
 - [x] Open .abf files (ABFReader.jl)
+- [ ] Move Datasheet functions into the package
+- [ ] Move Plotting functions into the package
 - [ ] Open .mat files (For use with MatLab and Symphony)
 - [ ] Open .idata files (For use with MatLab and IrisData https://github.com/sampath-lab-ucla/IrisDVA)
 - [ ] Open .csv files (Some formats are saved as CSV files, especially from LabView products)